Monday 10 September 2018

 Sir Michael Rawlins, Past President, Royal Society of Medicine

-Sir Michael Rawlins
+Professor Sir Michael Rawlins

 What is Huntington’s disease?

-Patient perspective: living with a parent with Huntington's Disease
+Patient perspective: Living with a parent with Huntington's disease

-Matt Ellison, Huntington's Disease family member and Founder, Huntington's Disease Youth Organization
+Mr Matt Ellison, Huntington's Disease family member and Founder, Huntington's Disease Youth Organization

-Cath Stanley, Chief Executive, Huntington's Disease Association
+Ms Cath Stanley, Chief Executive, Huntington's Disease Association

-Mr Mark Newman
+Mr Mark Newnham

 Stress, anxiety and depression management

-The fallout of juvenile Huntington's Disease
+The fallout of juvenile Huntington's disease

 Tea and coffee break